MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 - `name` - Name of the dapp
 - `url` - URL of the dapp
-- `base64Icon` - A base64-encoded icon
+- `iconUrl` - URL of the dapp's icon

 :::tip important
 Setting `dappMetaData` creates a clear and trustworthy user experience when connecting your dapp to